 - Inability to focus

 - Mood swings

 - Trouble experiencing happiness

 Physical symptoms of withdrawal usually subside after a week, although it depends on the severity of the addiction.
 Psychological symptoms can last months, with the most intense being an extreme craving to use crack.
 Because of the intense cravings, it is important to be administered into a treatment program during the time of psychological withdrawals so that a relapse does not occur.
 Relapse is the number one cause of death by overdose because of tolerance.
 Tolerance is an increased ability to take more of a drug because a smaller dose no longer provides the desired effects.
 After detox, a recovering addict’s tolerance decreases.
 The early days of recovery are the most susceptible of relapse, and this is when many recovering individuals overdose because they take the amount of the drug they were used to while they had a high tolerance.
 Treatment and therapy provide information on how to prevent relapse.
 Being able to understand and recognize cravings and triggers will allow a recovering addict to behave in a way that protects their sobriety.
-Additionally, individualized and group therapy will help a recovering patient be able to uncover their underlying causes of addiction.
+Additionally, individualized and group therapy will help a recovering patient be able to uncover the underlying causes of addiction.
 Once it is noted what the underlying cause for addiction is, it can be identified in everyday life and avoided for recovery’s sake.
-The Florida House Experience provides a supportive atmosphere for all of our patients so that they can open up to what they need to find out about themselves.
-Drug addiction treatment is not only about refraining from substance abuse, it is about finding the true self and living in a way that incorporates that in everyday life.
+FHE Health provides a supportive atmosphere for all of our patients so that they can open up to what they need to find out about themselves.
+Drug addiction treatment is not only about refraining from substance abuse, but it is also about finding the true self and living in a way that incorporates that in everyday life.